-Twiki: A WikiWiki - Enables simple form-based Web applications without programming, and granular access control (though it can also operate in the classic 'no authentication' mode).
-Other enhancements include configuration variables, embedded searches, server-side includes, file attachments, and a plug-in API that has spawned over 150 plug-ins to link into databases, create charts, sort tables, write spreadsheets, make drawings, and so on.
+TWiki: Enables simple, form-based web applications without programming, and granular access control (though it can also operate in the classic "no authentication" mode).
+Other enhancements include configuration variables, embedded searches, Server Side Includes (scripting language), file attachments, and a plug-in application programming interface (API) that has spawned over 150 plug-ins to link into databases, create charts, sort tables, write spreadsheets, make drawings, and so on.
+See Wiki.